awsdocs/amazon-connect-admin-guide/doc_source/capacity-planning-review-output.md

 + **Forecasting Inputs**
   + **Forecasted Contact Volume**: This metric is a sum of both voice and chat volume for the selected forecast group\.
   + **Forecasted Average Handling Time \(AHT\), seconds**: This metric shows the aggregated AHT for the selected forecast group\.
+  + The forecasted contact volume and AHT in the plan output table reflects only the values from the selected forecast group\.
+After there are newly published forecasts, consider re\-running the capacity plan to reflect the latest published contact volume and AHT\.
 + **Outputs**
   + **Required FTEs \(without Shrinkage\)**: How many full\-time equivalent agents need to be hired to meet the defined business goals \(such as service level target\), without considering shrinkage\.
   + **Forecasted Occupancy %**: How much occupancy is for the agents\.